EnterpriseDB/tpa/docs/src/harp.md

 # Configuring HARP

-TPAexec will install and configure HARP when `failover_manager` is set to `harp`, which is the default for BDR-Always-ON clusters.
+TPA will install and configure HARP when `failover_manager` is set to `harp`, which is the default for BDR-Always-ON clusters.

 ## Installing HARP